cncf/tag-contributor-strategy/website/content/about/contributing.md

 ## Creating an issue

-If you've found a problem in the docs, but you're not sure how to fix it yourself, please create an issue in the [SIG Contributor Strategy repository].
+If you've found a problem in the docs, but you're not sure how to fix it yourself, please create an issue in the [TAG Contributor Strategy repository].
 You can also create an issue about a specific page by clicking the **Create Issue** button in the top right hand corner of the page.